Skip to content

 Professor Yvonne Doyle

-Professor Yvonne Doyle is currently the NHS Medical Director for Public Health, leading the public health national function within the NHS.
-Her most recent roles were Medical Director & Director of Health Protection in Public Health England (2019 to 2021), and PHE Regional Director for London (2013 to 2019).
-Yvonne has acted as Statutory Adviser to two Mayors of London.
+Professor Yvonne Doyle is a population health specialist with a portfolio including national and international Trustee, educational and advisory roles.
+Previous roles include National Public Health Director at NHSE, National Medical Director at Public Health England and Regional Director for London, advising two London Mayors.
 She qualified as a doctor and has worked for over 30 years in senior roles in the NHS and the UK Department of Health, and in the academic and independent sectors.

 She has acted as an adviser to the WHO on Healthy Cities and continues to take a research interest in urban health and the environment.